On coherent systems with fixed determinant: Sharpness of the bounds

-\begin{rem}\begin{em} Suppose that $C$ is a Petri curve, $\beta(r,d,r+1)>g$ and $\cL\in B(1,d,r+1)=J^d(C)$ is general.
+\begin{rem}\begin{em} Suppose that $C$ is a Petri curve, $g\ge2$, $\beta(r,d,r+1)>g$ and $\cL\in B(1,d,r+1)=J^d(C)$ is general.
 Then $h^0(\cL)=d+1-g>r+1$, $h^1(\cL)=0$ and

 Moreover $\GLrr$ is irreducible and hence $\GLrr=G_L$.
-For general $V\subset H^0(\cL)$, one can ask whether the bundle $E$ given by \eqref{dual} is stable.
-This is a particular case of a conjecture of D. C. Butler \cite[Conjecture 2]{but} (see also \cite[Conjecture 9.5]{bbn}) and is true in many cases (see the list following Remark 9.7 in \cite{bbn} and the recent preprints \cite{afo} and \cite{bbn2}).
-When this happens, $(E,V)\in G_i(r,d,r+1)$ for all $i$. \end{em}\end{rem}
+For general $V^*\subset H^0(\cL)$, one can ask whether the bundle $E$ given by \eqref{dual} is stable (see \cite[Conjecture 9.5]{bbn}).
+The weaker conjecture that $E$ is semistable is a particular case of a conjecture of D. C. Butler \cite[Conjecture 2]{but} and has recently been proved \cite{bbn2} (see also \cite{afo}).
+Stability is true in many cases (see the list following Remark 9.7 in \cite{bbn} and the improvements to this list in \cite{bbn2}).
+Semistability is sufficient to show that $(E,V)\in G_i(r,\cL,r+1)$ for all $i$. \end{em}\end{rem}